Gage-Technologies/gigo-documentation/extension/code_teacher/extension_code_teacher_2.md

 ### **Context-Based Conversations**

-When a user writes code in a workspace, this code is then fed (in the background) into Code Teacher.
+When a user writes code in a DevSpace, this code is then fed (in the background) into Code Teacher.
 This allows Code Teacher to be "context-aware" of how the user writes code and what they are working on.

 ![extension_code_teacher_2.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/code_teacher/extension_code_teacher_3.svg)